centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

 Centreon recommends to use the ZMQ protocol for the communication between two **gorgoned** processes.
-When using ZMQ protocol, all communications are encrypted using symmetric-key encryption based on public/private keys from both client and server.
+When using the ZMQ protocol, all communications are encrypted using symmetric-key encryption based on public/private keys from both client and server.
 So you need to generate public/private keys to set the configuration.

 In a Centreon context: